How to Disenroll from a SilverScript Medicare Part D Plan

 There are four ways to voluntarily disenroll from a SilverScript Medicare Part D prescription drug plan:

 - Enroll in another Medicare plan while I'm still enrolled in a SilverScript plan:

 If you are already enrolled in a Medicare prescription drug plan such as a SilverScript plan, you will effectively be disenrolled if you enroll in another Medicare prescription drug plan or Medicare Advantage plan that includes a prescription drug benefit during the Annual Enrollment Period (AEP) or a Special Enrollment Period (SEP).

 - By Mail or Fax:

-You can submit a letter with the required information or you can download and fill out the SilverScript Choice (PDP) Disenrollment Form (PDF) or SilverScript Plus (PDP) Disenrollment Form (PDF) or SilverScript Allure (PDP) Disenrollment Form.
+You can submit a letter with the required information or you can download and fill out the SilverScript Choice (PDP) Disenrollment Form (PDF) or SilverScript Plus (PDP) Disenrollment Form (PDF).
 Complete, sign and mail the forms to:

 SilverScript Insurance Company

 - Call SilverScript and request a disenrollment form: